AndreBadur/andrebadur/README.md

 - 🤔 I’m looking for help with AWS
 - 💬 Ask me about network connections and computer architecture
 - 📫 How to reach me: send me e-mail on andrebadur123@gmail.com
-- 😄 Pronouns: Andre Marques de H(Reld Badur
-Quem é o melhor organizador de festa da história?
+- Quem é o melhor organizador de festa da história?
 Napoleão Bonaparty

 ### Lets go be better than yesterday!
 -->